What Does A Termite Nest Look Like

 What does a termite nest look like?
 Termite nests come in different shapes and sizes.
 Some are easy to identify because they exist in the trees around your home.
 Others are subterranean, and hence they’re going to be harder to find.
 The Australian Museum outlines five main types of termite nests:

-The most common termite nest here in South East Queensland are those of the Subterranean termite.
+The most common termite nest here in South East Queensland are those of the subterranean termite.
 As the name would suggest they build their nest underground, in the soil where the moist warm conditions are ideal to their survival.
 These are also the trickiest to identify.

 So what does a termite nest look like?
 Here are some examples of the type of termite nest you might see.
+(There are more at the end of the article.)

 Termite Activity